 Do you really need a professional financial plan?
 Yes, according to Jeanette Brox, CFP, a Senior Financial Consultant with Investors Group in Toronto.
 Jeanette says that financial planning provides a vital road map for your financial future, regardless of your age or net worth.

 A road map for your financial future: “A financial plan is like a road map to help you achieve your financial goals and dreams,” says Jeanette.
 “It provides clarity and shows where adjustments might need to be made.”

 But once you have a plan in place, it doesn’t end there.
 A financial plan needs to be reviewed regularly and adjusted as necessary.
 Keep your plan current by visiting your financial planner at least once a year, as well as when you make a significant life change like marriage, a new job or expansion of your family.
 “A regularly reviewed financial plan is like a road map with a built-in GPS,” emphasizes Jeanette.
 “If you veer off-course, it recalculates to get you to your destination.”

 The power of setting goals: The act of setting goals through financial planning is a powerful force, says Jeanette.
 “Goals are only wishes until they’re written down and a plan put in place to help you achieve them,” she says.
 “If a goal is time-bound, like wanting to save an additional $20,000 to buy a house in two years, it gives you the awareness to rethink your daily spending choices and make better decisions.”
-And while everyone has a multitude of needs and wants, a qualified financial planner can provide clarity on competing goals and priorities, giving you a reality check about what’s possible for your financial situation and short- and long-term goals.
+And while everyone has a multitude of needs and wants, a professional financial planner can provide clarity on competing goals and priorities, giving you a reality check about what’s possible for your financial situation and short- and long-term goals.
 “If you set goals with the help of a qualified professional and monitor them regularly, you will achieve them.”

 Start now for the best results: When to get started?
 The sooner the better, according to Jeanette, who attests that there is a definite opportunity cost to delaying saving, investments and other important financial decisions.